Hey everybody, and welcome to PT Pioneer.

 Participants are judged based on who can perform powerlifting movements with the most weight in a single effort of each lift.

-Powerlifting is similar and often compared with Olympic weightlifting, although the two have very definable differences, especially when considering the standard lifts used.
+Powerlifting is similar and often compared with Olympic weightlifting, although the two have very definable differences, especially considering the standard lifts used.

 How to Become a Powerlifting Coach